 - Method of Presentation

 - Examples: Test directions or questions may be read, repeated and explained by school staff.
 Tests may be also be given in braille.

 - Examples: Students may use assistive technology devices.
 Students may write answers directly in answer booklets, or type their answers using a computer.

 - Examples: Students may receive breaks or have more time to take tests.

 - Examples: Students may take tests in separate locations, in a small group, or with special lighting or furniture.

-Your child may be eligible for student transportation to and from school by yellow bus or Metro Card.
-Your child may be eligible if they are within a certain age range, and a distance range from the school.
-Check the Office of Pupil Transportation to see if your child is eligible for a yellow bus or Metro Card.
+Your child may be eligible for student transportation to and from school by yellow bus or Metro Card if they are within a certain age range, and a distance range from the school.
+Check the Office of Pupil Transportation (OPT) eligibility webpage to see if your child is eligible for a yellow bus or Metro Card.

-If your child is approved for a transportation accommodation, they will get a bus ride to school even if they do not meet the general education age and distance requirements.
+If your child is approved for a transportation accommodation, they will be transported to school in a bus even if they do not meet the general education age and distance requirements.

 Home instruction is a program to prevent students from falling behind in classes during a long-term absence.
 If your child will be out of school for at least 4 weeks because of a serious emotional or medical condition, your child may be eligible for home instruction.
 If you are a student who is a parent, you may be eligible for home instruction if your child has a medical condition and cannot attend day care or the LYFE Program (Living for the Young Family through Education).